Pitts Special 70 Years and Counting

 S-2

-Scaled up S-1 with tandem two-seat fuselage and powered by a 200 hp Lycoming AEIO-360-B4A piston engine.
+Enlarged S-1 featuring a tandem two-seat fuselage and equipped with a 200 hp Lycoming AEIO-360-B4A piston engine.

 S-2A

-Aerotek-built S-2A with a 200 hp Lycoming AEIO-360-A1A or -A1E piston engine, constant speed propeller, later builds have a longer landing gear and a 51 mm front cockpit; 259 built.
+The Aerotek-built S-2A features a 200 hp Lycoming AEIO-360-A1A or -A1E piston engine and a constant-speed propeller.
+Later models include a longer landing gear and a 51 mm front cockpit.
+A total of 259 units were produced.

 S-2B